-Ms Eiriol Townsend, Department of History, John Henry Newman Building, University College Dublin, Belfield, Dublin 4
+Ms Eiriol Townsend, Department of History, John Henry Newman Building, University College Dublin, Belfield, Dublin 4 (telephone: 01-7168376).

 The closing date for UCD and non-UCD graduates is 15 April in the year for which entry is sought.

 History of Art